zhan4429/guides/README.md

 ## Structure Configuration

-Documentation structure is managed by the [Sphinx External ToC][toc-url] extension and defined by the `/source/_toc.yml` file along with the [natural sort order](https://en.wikipedia.org/wiki/Natural_sort_order) of content source file names.
+Documentation structure is managed using the [Sphinx External ToC][toc-url] extension and defined by the `/source/_toc.yml` file along with the [natural sort order](https://en.wikipedia.org/wiki/Natural_sort_order) of content source file names.
 Content is grouped into primary sections with each section appearing in the top navigation bar and having an index file serving as the section root.
 Primary sections contain content pages which can be further divided into subtrees.
 Content pages could also have child pages, in which case their structure resembles that of a primary section with an index file serving as the parent page.

 ```
 📂source